eriktoger/MovieAppBackend/README.md

-The backend for my movie app: https://github.com/eriktoger/MovieApp
+This is the backend for the  movie app.

+Link to frontend repo: https://github.com/eriktoger/MovieApp

 Start the backend:
 npm start